hybridgroup/rubyserial/README.md

 	5
 end
 ```
 Both SerialPort and Serial are an IO object, so standard methods like read and write are available, but do note that Serial has some nonstandard read behavior by default.
+See the documentation for details

 ## Classes